 An important task of Wageningen Bioveterinary Research (WBVR) is the conduction of risk analyses to assess the probability of infection via various exposure routes.
 The results of these analyses contribute to the development of efficient and effective policies to prevent infection of animals and people.

-Import-risk and early recognition analysis
+Import risk and early recognition analysis

-Import-risk analysis contributes to the assessment of the risk of import flows and other possible routes along which pathogens can enter the country.
-Understanding the introduction routes and identifying the areas of origin of pathogens is crucial to effective prevention policy.
+Import risk analysis contributes to the assessment of the risk of import flows and other possible routes along which pathogens can enter the country.
+Understanding the introduction routes and identifying the areas of origin of pathogens is crucial for effective prevention policy.
 Early recognition of diseases is another area of interest.
 The earlier a disease can be diagnosed the better the prevention measures will work.
 WBVR investigates several ways to shorten the time of detection, for instance by developing fast diagnostic technologies but also by facial recognition of diseased animals.

 Safe trade of animals